sonos/torch-to-nnef/README.md

 Torch Model need to be serializable to torch.jit (fancy python dict routing or others might prevent proper tracing of it).

+## Design choice

+We build on top of `torch.jit.trace` Graph representation (API exposed since `1.0`).

+Compared to the 2 other possible Graph API for pytorch we chose it because:
+- `torch.fx`: is limited in the shape and type inference it provides.
+It seems more aimed at AST graph manipulation than export.
+Moreover this API was introduced very recently as stable (torch==1.10.0).
+- `torch.jit.script`: offer a more flexible graph repr than trace and do not freeze Logical structure into the path taken during sample execution (contrary to trace), but it seems some tensor_size are not extracted as well.